 Coastal British Columbia certainly doesn’t lack for iconic species.
 Bears and wolves.
 Killer whales and humpbacks.
 Sea otters and eagles.
 Take your pick.
 That said, there is one relatively diminutive creature that swims past them all — wild Pacific salmon

-They aren’t particularly charismatic, but on cultural, economic and environmental scales, nothing compares to these silvery titans.
+They aren’t particularly charismatic, but on cultural, economic and ecological scales, nothing compares to these silvery titans.

 In BC, hundreds of species depend on salmon for their survival while recreational and commercial salmon fisheries play a major role in our economy.

-In British Columbia, there are five major species of Pacific salmon: chinook, coho, pink, chum, and sockeye.
+In British Columbia, there are seven species of Pacific salmon: chinook, coho, pink, chum, sockeye, steelhead, and sea-run cutthroat.

 The life-cycles of these species vary.
 They all spend time in the ocean but when they return to spawn, some species, like chum, do it almost intertidally, whereas other species like chinook and coho can go as far as 1500 kilometres inland.